daniel-furman/daniel-furman.github.io/content/posts/BirdCLEF21-Kaggle-Competition-Write-Up.md

 * 3 BioClims pertinent for bird assemblages ([Bender et al., 2017](https://www.nature.com/articles/s41598-019-53409-6)), forest type (categorical), grass cover, datetimes (e.g., 1-365), longitude, latitude, and elevation. ([raw .tif files](https://www.kaggle.com/dryanfurman/geospatialdatabirdclef)).

-To extract these data I used the given coordinates to search for the associated faeture value on their raster surfaces.
+To extract these data, I used the raster surface value at the given location (long/lat coordinates associated with each bird call instance).
 The BioClim rasters had a 5-arcmin resolution, while the land cover features were aggregated to match the BioClims.
 The numerical features were then subtracted by their mean and divided by their std so to z-score normalize the features.
 The Catboost model took approximately 1 hour to complete 1208 iterations on the GPU, with use-best-iteration enabled, yielding a f1 score of 0.18 on the randomly selected 20% validation set.

 (Figure to come)

-For real-world deployment, an accurate incorporation of ecology and biogeography would be essential for the product's stability over time (and domain shift).
+For real-world deployment, an accurate incorporation of the ecology and biogeography would be essential for the product's stability over time (and domain shift).
 Postprocessing was then employed to further incorporate these trends, aimed at improving the incorporation of the geospatial constraints (see below).

 **Ensembling**